riscv-admin/vector/docs/64-bit encoding take 5/README.md

 2. Support multiple vector mask registers.
 The space of vector mask registers is a subset of the space of vector registers.
 3. Explicitly identify the element-width of each source and destination vector register, as a means to support general mixed-type instructions.
 4. Explicitly identify mask agnostic and rounding-modes in each instruction.
+5. Support a programming model with all vectors having the same number of elements.

 ### Do we really need 256 architected vector registers?